 House panel rejects drug pricing plan in setback to Biden

-The House Energy and Commerce Committee vote to drop the proposal from its piece of Biden's signature 10-year, $3.5 trillion spending plan was not a fatal blow.
+The House Energy and Commerce Committee vote to drop the proposal from its piece of Biden's signature 10-year, $3.5 trillion spending plan was not necessarily fatal.
 The separate House Ways and Means Committee kept it alive by approving nearly identical drug-pricing language.

 Even so, the provision's rejection by one committee underscores the clout that moderates looking to curb new spending — or any small group of Democrats — have as Biden and party leaders try pushing the entire package through the narrowly divided Congress.

-The committees' votes on pharmaceutical drugs came as Biden was holding face-to-face meetings with two moderate Democratic senators who have said the overall size of the $3.5 trillion proposal is too big.
-The sessions with Sens.
+The committees' votes on pharmaceutical drugs came as Biden held face-to-face meetings with two moderate Democratic senators who've said the overall size of the $3.5 trillion proposal is too big.
+The separate sessions with Sens.
 Kyrsten Sinema of Arizona and Joe Manchin of West Virginia underscored a stepped-up White House drive to avoid Democratic defections.

 The Energy and Commerce vote on the drug-pricing language was 29-29, with three moderate Democrats joining Republicans to oppose it: Reps.
 Scott Peters of California, Kathleen Rice of New York and Kurt Schrader of Oregon.
 Tie votes in Congress are usually insufficient to keep legislative provisions alive.